lutece-secteur-public/gru-library-notifygru/README.md

  **Mandatory** configuration has to be defined in your application.

-Main service type is "fr.paris.lutece.plugins.librarynotifygru.services.NotificationService".
+Main service type is "fr.paris.lutece.plugins.librarynotifygru.services.NotificationService" which consume a NotifyGruGlobalNotification (see javadoc for details on the object).
 It required an implementation of "fr.paris.lutece.plugins.librarynotifygru.services.IHttpTransportProvider" for defining REST service call.Two implementation of this interface are given in the library :

 * fr.paris.lutece.plugins.librarynotifygru.rs.service.NotificationTransportApiManagerRest, which use ApiManager WSO2
 * fr.paris.lutece.plugins.librarynotifygru.rs.service.NotificationTransportRest, which use simple request without token management